Turkey OKs sending troops to Qatar for World Cup security - NewsBreak

 Turkey OKs sending troops to Qatar for World Cup security

-Turkey’s parliament on Wednesday approved deploying Turkish soldiers to Qatar to help maintain security during next month’s World Cup .
+ANKARA, Turkey (AP) — Turkey’s parliament on Wednesday approved deploying Turkish soldiers to Qatar to help maintain security during next month’s World Cup.

 With a show of hands, lawmakers approved a motion to send an unspecified number of troops to the Gulf country for six months.
 Fikri Isik, a ruling party legislator and former Turkish defense minister, said the deployment would involve 250 troops and a corvette-class naval vessel.